Naming Conventions

 In order to uniquely identify different parts of the standards a unique label is assigned to a part created.

-defines a Code Directory (CD) which can be a common (COM) data object across multiple interfaces and is the 1st (01) code directory defined in that common interface/ GitBook space.
+For instance, CD.COM.01 identifier_type defines a code directory (CD) that can be a common (COM) data object across multiple interfaces and is the 1st (01) code directory defined in that common interface/GitBook space.

 Another example

-defines a Data Object (DO) which is specific to the CRVS (CRVS) and SP-MIS Interace and is the 1st (01) data object defined for that specific CRVS and SP-MIS interface/ GitBook space.
+DO.CRVS.01 crvs_person defines a data object (DO) that is specific to the CRVS (CRVS) and SP-MIS interface and is the 1st (01) data object defined for that specific CRVS and SP-MIS interface/GitBook space.

 This defines which part of the standard we are looking at.